thoughtworks-jumpstart/jumpstart/data-structures-and-algorithms/introduction-data-structures.md

 “used efficiently” here means that according to your needs.
 You may need for example an organizing structure that allows very fast lookup or it could be very fast insertion or any thing related to your application.

 The key thing to remember is that each data structure has it own advantages and disadvantages.
-There isn’t any one of them that would beat all of the others, that’s the reason why it is important to know them all.
+There isn’t any one of them that would beat all of the others, that’s the reason why it is important to be familiar with multiple of them.

 ## Examples